gormanlearncode/learncode/README.md

   count=count+1;
   if(count>10){
     count=0;
+    //show the text after ten seconds
+    sometext1.style.display="block";
+    setTimeout(function(){
+      //hide the text again after three seconds sometext1.style.display="none";
+    },3000)
   }
 }
-//run the loop every second
+//run the loop every second, this will count to 10 and start again by setting count equal to zero. setInterval(runloop,1000)
-setInterval(runloop,1000)

 ```